Dairi Regency: Demographics

 A 2008 estimate by the Dairi government put Dairi's population at 271,983, with a sex ratio of 99.43.
 Of the population, 39.96% is under the age of 14.
-At the 2010 Census the population was 269,848, at the 2020 Census it was 308,764 and for mid 2023 it was estimated as 324,747.
+At the 2010 Census the population was 269,848, at the 2020 Census it was 308,764 and for mid 2025 it was estimated as 336,403.

 Bordering territories

 The Dairi Regency is bordered to the north by Karo Regency, to the east by Samosir Regency and Lake Toba, to the south by Pakpak Bharat Regency, and to the west by Aceh Province (Southeast Aceh Regency and the City of Subulussalam).

 Administrative districts

-Dairi Regency is divided into fifteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+Dairi Regency is divided into fifteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 161 rural desa and 8 urban kelurahan), and its post code.